Ninja-K #9 Review - All out Action Stuff

 Punk Mamba, LiveWire, Dr. Mirage are all cool characters and benefit from being put in the forefront of this arc.
 They all have had series released since this issue hit stands and I'm guessing that this story was the catalyst for their integration into the Valiant Universe.
 There is a lot of humor and banter between the characters without being overbearing or pretentious.

 As far as the plot there isn't much to speak of.
 There is a lot of back and forth action between the heroes and villains.
 It's glorious, but if you're looking for something deep like House of X you won't find that here.
 That's not a knock on the issue.
 It's an entertaining read from beginning to end and has enough going for itself that you won't feel like you're being cheating in regards to the content.

 There is a satisfying resolution to the story and I can't wait to get into what will probably be the last arc of the series.

-I hope to get back into Valiant soon but in its hard to get excited about the current titles knowing that these creators are no longer involved.
+I hope to get back into Valiant soon but it's hard to get excited about the current titles knowing that my favorite creators are no longer involved.